shaigoldman/commandLineDungeon/README.md

 How to play:

-1. open terminal in mac
+1. Open terminal in mac

 2. Zoom in with command+ (on some computers, command shift +).